 - Adhesins (P fimbriae, certain other mannose-resistant adhesins, and type 1 fimbriae): By attaching to host structures, it avoids being swept along by the normal flow urine and eliminated.
 Attachment is a necessary first step in the colonization and a precedent for invasive infection in many situations.

 - K antigen (capsular polysaccharide): They coat the cell, interfering with 0-antigen detection and protecting the cell from host defense mechanisms.
-Capsule has Antiphagocytic and anticomplementary activities.
+Capsule has antiphagocytic and anticomplementary activities.
 The degree of impairment of phagocytosis is proportional to the amount of polysaccharide

-- Resistance to serum killing: Acidic capsular polysaccharides and the Kl capsule contribute to virulence by shielding bacteria from phagocytosis and possibly from serum killing, in part by blocking activation of the alternative complement pathway.
+- Resistance to serum killing: Acidic capsular polysaccharides and the Kl capsule contribute to virulence by shielding bacteria from phagocytosis and possibly from serum killing, in part by blocking the activation of the alternative complement pathway.